How to get A Business Manager Visa In Japan? (2026 Edition)

 • Visa issuance at embassy/consulate: One to two weeks after receiving the COE

-• Total timeline from submission to entry: four-twelve months
+• Total timeline from submission to entry: four to twelve months

 Verification note: Processing times vary by Immigration Bureau workload and application complexity.
 Applications requiring additional documentation or clarification may take longer.